 music production and audio engineering books

 The free tutorials and articles from Learning Music Skills are supported by music lovers just like you.
 When you purchase through links on my website I may earn an affiliate commission while it doesn’t cost you more.
-For example, as an Amazon Associate, I earn from qualifying purchases.

 Music production and audio engineering are about so much more than what most people assume.
 It is a complex world where multiple fields of music and technology come together.
 In the end, it’s all about music making!

 As a music producer, you need knowledge about songwriting, mixing, recording and arranging.
 That’s why for example you want to read books about music production.
-As an audio engineer, it will definitely benefit you to know a thing or two about mixing and writing music.
+As an audio engineer, it will benefit you to know a thing or two about mixing and writing music.

 There are many music production books and audio engineering resources out there, but not all of them are complete, up-to-date or accurate.
 So are there any good books on music production?
 Yes, there are!
 That’s why in this list I will only recommend books for music producers and audio engineering books that I have personally read.

 To make this list easier for you to navigate and read, I have divided the music books into different categories.
-Also, if you are more into songwriting or music composition then I recommend you check out my list of the 12 best songwriting books for songwriters and my list of the best books for music composition.

 Top Picks

-Mixing Secrets for the Small Studio
+Mixing Secrets for the Small Studio by Mike Senior

-The Recording Engineer's Handbook 5th Edition
+The Recording Engineer's Handbook by Bobby Owsinski

-Great Songwriting Techniques
+Great Songwriting Techniques by Jack Perricone

-The Creative Act: A Way of Being
+The Creative Act A Way of Being by Rick Rubin

 Music Production: Mixing and Mastering Books